Shippable/docs/sources/platform/workflow/job/runsh.md

     * `IN` -- Optional, any resource or job can be used here, with as many `IN` resources and jobs as you need.
 The `switch`, `versionNumber`, `versionName` and `showBuildStatus` options are supported, too.
 However, `applyTo` is not supported.

     * `TASK` -- Required, at least one script line needs to be present
-        * `script:` -- should contain one or more lines of bash script to be executed.
+        * `script` -- should contain one or more lines of bash script to be executed.
-        * `runtime:` -- task level runtime options.
+        * `runtime` -- task level runtime options.
+            * `container` -- Optional and defaults to true.
+If false, the task will be run directly on the host machine.
-            * `options:` -- Required.
+            * `options` -- Required.
-                * `imageName`: Only applicable when job is running inside a container.
+                * `imageName` -- Only applicable when job is running inside a container.
 This defines the image to be used to run the job.
-                * `imageTag`: Only applicable when job is running inside a container.
+                * `imageTag` -- Only applicable when job is running inside a container.
 This defines the image tag to apply to `image_name` to run the job.
-                * `pull`: Only applicable when job is running inside a container.
+                * `pull` -- Only applicable when job is running inside a container.
 Setting this to `true` will force pull the job image on each run.
-                * `options`: Only applicable when job is running inside a container.
+                * `options` -- Only applicable when job is running inside a container.
 This can be used to set docker options for container like `--hostname`, `--cpus` etc.
-                * `env:` -- if the job is running in a container, this will to set environment variables for that container.
+                * `env` -- if the job is running in a container, this will to set environment variables for that container.
 If the job is running on the host, this will set environment variables in the shell before executing the job.
     * `OUT` -- Optional, any resource can be used here and as many as you need
         * `replicate` -- Optional, any `IN` resource of same type can be used.
         * `overwrite` -- Optional, default is `false`.